WATCH: Rand trades flat overnight | IOL Business Report

-JOHANNESBURG - The South African rand rode the wave of cautious optimism as markets assessed US-Sino trade talk uncertainty to have lifted somewhat, although mixed signals from the economic powerhouses kept risk bulls at bay according to NKC Research.
+JOHANNESBURG - The South African rand started yesterday’s trading session on the backfoot.
+Recent rand weakness is attributed to the dragging effect that the troubled Turkish lira has had on emerging market risk appetite, while the local unit also endured some profit taking after recent gains according to NKC Research.

-Washington and Beijing may agree to a “partial” trade deal, which lifted trade- and risk-sensitive currencies.
-Meanwhile, markets continued to digest Wednesday’s Fed minutes release.
-At the close of local trade, the rand quoted 0.27 percent stronger at R15.07/$, after trading in a range of R15.08/$ - R15.24/$.
+Yesterday also saw President Ramaphosa attempting to attract foreign investors by making some positive comments at the Financial Times Africa Summit, stating that the country is open to private participation, including openness to outside investment in ailing state-owned SAA.
+At the close of local trade, the rand quoted 0.29 percent weaker at R14.79/$, after trading in a narrow range.
 The rand traded flat overnight.
-Expected range today R14.80/$ - R15.20/$.
+Expected range today R14.70/$ - R14.90/$.

 South African bourse